-1. Rip cuts are straight cuts made parallel to (along with) the grain of the wood by sliding the workpiece along the Fence.
+1. Rip cuts are straight cuts made parallel to (along with) the grain of the wood by sliding the workpiece along the Rip Fence.
 2. For pieces wider than 6", hold the workpiece, staying clear of the Saw Blade.
-For pieces between 2" and 6", use the included Push-stick or make a push-stick as described in the Safety section of this manual.
-Use a Push-block (not included) when ripping widths under 2".
+For pieces between up to 6", use the included Push-Stick or make a push-stick as described in Essential Straight Push-Stick Features and Functions on page 16.
 3. When ripping, always use the Rip Fence.
 This improves the accuracy of the cut, and reduces the chance for Saw Blade binding.